Agora: Trust Less and Open More in Verification for Confidential Computing: Bounty Task Manager

-The more significant challenges originate from the gap between the verification service and bug bounty programs: \name must ensure verification results to users beyond accepting bug submissions and validating bugs.
-Bug bounty programs fail to achieve the requirement in two important ways.
-On the one hand, bug bounty programs focus solely on identifying bugs, neglecting the crucial "no-bug" submissions pivotal for verification purposes.
+More significant challenges originate from the gap between verification service and bug bounty programs: \name must ensure verification results to users beyond accepting bug submissions and validating bugs.
+Bug bounty programs fail the requirement in two important ways.
+First, bug bounty programs focus solely on identifying bugs, neglecting ``no-bug'' submissions pivotal for verification.
 More specifically, when BBHs do not submit anything, the BTM must discern further between two scenarios: BBHs have no interest in the task, vs. BBHs try hard but fail to find a bug (i.e., the binary is verified by BBHs).
 Bug bounty programs ignore such concerns since they \emph{do not} aim to warrant any security guarantee on software.
 Therefore, the BTM needs to measure BBHs' efforts in bug finding (i.e., constraint solving) even if no bug is found (\textit{Challenge 1}).
-On the other hand, \xchanges{the BTM should provide (quantitative) assurance to the verification results (\textit{Challenge 2}), requiring the protocol not only to incentivize ample BBHs but also to manage the worst-case scenarios.}
+Second, \xchanges{the BTM should provide (quantitative) assurance to the verification results (\textit{Challenge 2}), requiring the protocol to not only incentivize ample BBHs but also manage worst-case scenarios.}

 \ignore{ \done\danfeng{we have not introduced payments yet}, addressing the concerns of \BBH{}s regarding bug-reporting and compensation~\cite{akgul2023bug}. \sen{can smart contract publish verification results? we also mention this challenge in a later paragraph} \fanz{this paragraph gives readers the impression that our innovation is to introduce smart contract-based bug bounties, which is not the case.
 I think in this paragraph, we should establish why bug bounty in general is useful for us (without delving into how to run a bug bounty, with human or smart contracts).
 Hopefully this paragraph is not too long. the next paragraph should be merged with this one, both establishing the benefits of bug bounty.} \quan{I think one thing we failed to establish is that the direct target of the bug hunting program are \emph{bugs in SMT solvers, not binaries to-be-verified}.
 That in my opinion is subtle, but should be pointed out to aid explaining the motivation of the complex task bundling and rewarding system (i.e., C2 and C3).} \hongbo{mention it in the challenge?}